JOHNBABBO/COS-Documentations/260901-api-integration-status.md

 **Authentication.** Every request requires an `Authorization: Bearer <api-key>` header.
 See the specification for header format and error responses.

-**Getting your key.** API keys are issued by CoS per integration partner, not per customer account.
-Request one from Christian.
-[TK — how the key will be delivered.]
+**Getting your key.** API keys are issued by CoS.
+We will share API keys with partners directly.
 Keys are not created or retrieved through the API, and a key is shown only once at the time it is issued, so store it securely on receipt.

 **Key rotation.** Rotation is handled by CoS on request.
 Contact us and we will issue a new key; your existing key continues to authenticate for a transition window, so there is no interruption while you cut over.
 Please tell us the window you need when you make the request.
 There is no partner-facing endpoint for this.